UK manufacturing

 Manufacturing investment — series DS4H (Priv Sect: Manufacturing: Total Asset: £m: CVM: SA), dataset CXNV Office for National Statistics.
 Seasonally adjusted gross fixed capital formation (business investment) for private-sector manufacturing, from the industry-by-asset breakdown.
 Methodology can differ slightly from the headline business-investment release.

 Productivity — Manufacturing output per hour.
 Dataset PRDY Office for National Statistics.
 Section C (manufacturing) output per hour from the labour productivity release.
 DJK6 is the published index (2023 = 100), seasonally adjusted.
-DJK8 and DJK7 are year-on-year and quarter-on-quarter percentage changes for the same concept.
-Series: DJK6, DJK8, DJK7.
+DJK7 is quarter-on-quarter percentage change for the same concept.
+Series: DJK6, DJK7.

 PPI manufacturing — series GB7S (PPI output domestic — C manufactured products (excl. duty), 2015=100), dataset MM22 Office for National Statistics.
 Producer output price index for manufactured products.
 Compare with chained-volume output indices to separate price and volume movements.